Skip to Main Content

 Retain

 Retention strategies are aimed at keeping valuable employees within the organization.
-It means understanding and addressing the factors that influence workers’ decisions to stay — think career development opportunities, work-life balance and compensation.
+It means understanding and addressing the factors that influence workers’ decisions to stay.
+You need to consider career development opportunities, work-life balance and compensation.

 Transition